yeungda/tourist/README.markdown

 * Delay assertions until after testing is done.
 This means seperating observation from assertion.
 * Users know things, so let's model it so that Users have data.
 * Scenarios that describe things users do at a macro level.

-## What do I need to know
-* What does my map look like?
-* What do my plans look like?
-* What is not yet covered, and what is the best journey to cover it with?

-# how do you model system state changes?
-# do we need sub states?

-## Strategy

-100% coverage in one journey?

-for happy path only

-* map states
-* map transitions
-* build journey

-for error cases
-* map states
-* map transitions
-* build journeys

-for multiple ways of doing things
-* build journeys